WHY ADVOCATE FOR THE ARTS?

-On Thursday, July 13, the Federal Communications Commission (FCC) considered a new proceeding for interference protection for wireless microphones, critical to preserve and promote high standards of artistry onstage; safety for stagehands, actors, and audiences; and accessibility for hearing-impaired patrons in our audiences.
+White Space is an important to theatre.
+The Federal Communications Commission (FCC) considered a new proceeding for interference protection for wireless microphones, critical to preserve and promote high standards of artistry onstage; safety for stagehands, actors, and audiences; and accessibility for hearing-impaired patrons in our audiences.
 More information on this issue can be found here.

 Designated by Congress in 2010, House Resolution 275 names the week beginning with the second Sunday in September as National Arts in Education Week.
 During this week, the field of arts education and its supporters joins together in communities across the country to tell the story of the transformative power of the arts in education.